What does a ghostwriter do?

 What are the benefits of using a ghostwriter?

-Many business owners understand the value of organic-sounding and unique online content but don’t feel that they have the time or skills to create this type of content from scratch on their own.
-Using a ghostwriter for your blog or other promotional materials means that you can rely on a steady source of high-quality content that is unique to your business.
-For website copy, a ghostwriter does the heavy lifting of shaping content that sounds and feels like you in order to attract your ideal clients.
-The content I create for you is unique to your business; I never recycle previous client work.
+Many therapists understand the value of organic-sounding and unique website content but feel that they don’t have the time or skills to create this type of content from scratch on their own.
+The content I create for you will be unique to your therapy practice; I never recycle previous client work.

 Will I have to meet with you in person?